fz172/fanfly/_posts/2026-07-16-post_wing_mount_part_2.md

 ### Parachute

-Also, when I returned home I was right in time for FedDx delivery.
+Also, when I returned home I was right in time for FedEx delivery.
 It's my parachute.
 It came in 2 packages - the main parachute itself and the rocket box.

-I loaded them up in the car, and will bring it to the hangar tomorrow/next week for deep dive.
+I loaded them up in the car, and will bring them to the hangar tomorrow/next week for a deep dive.